+WRITE ENABLE

-FIGURE 2: WRITE TO STATUS REGISTER WRITE ENABLE Before a write operation to the array can occur, the MCU must set the Write Enable Latch (WEL).
+Before any write operation can occur, the MCU must set the Write Enable Latch (WEL).
 This is done by issuing a WREN command.
 The MCU clears the WEL bit by issuing a Write Disable (WRDI) command.
-The WEL bit is also automatically reset if the serial EEPROM is powered down or if a write cycle is completed.
-Figure 3 shows the $\ensuremath{\mathtt{WREN}}$ and $\ensuremath{\mathtt{WRITE}}$ pair of commands.
+The WEL bit is also automatically reset if the serial EEPROM is powered down and when a write cycle is completed.
+Figure 3 shows the WREN command.